Increased costs of food, fuel impacting Alabama food banks - NewsBreak

 The Montgomery Area Food Bank helps thousands put food on the table, but recently inflation and the pandemic have made that harder, according to Communications Director Al Bloom.

-“More people are having less buying power, which means that more people are food insecure because they’re making tradeoffs,” Bloom said.High-speed chase through 2 counties ends with an arrest in Dothan
+“More people are having less buying power, which means that more people are food insecure because they’re making tradeoffs,” Bloom said.Concerns over radar gap after multiple spring storms hit our region

 The food bank serves 35 counties, feeding between 330,000 and 340,000 people every year.
 Bloom says they rely on retail grocery donations to stock the shelves.
 But with supply chain problems, they haven’t always been able to get shipments, having to spend money on food that usually goes toward operating costs.